stephenreid321/metacrisisxyz/Transcripts/Exponential Systems Approach to Health and Wellness - Dan Stickler, Daniel Schmachtenberger.md

 causes and we say all right well we want to be able to optimize human wellness we actually want to make sure we're addressing things at that level right the homeostatic resilience the whole system and also decreasing the tier 1 dynamics since so many of those are the interface with the environment where we have ubiquitous [3347](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3347.119s)

-toxicity exposures whether we're talking about chlorine in the water to deficiency from not enough minerals in the water to not enough minerals or humic and fulvic acids or microbiome in the soil where the food is coming from to vocs in the paint inside we have modified our environment post-industrial revolution [3369](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3369.44s)
+toxicity exposures whether we're talking about chlorine in the water to deficiency from not enough minerals in the water to not enough minerals or humic and fulvic acids or microbiome in the soil where the food is coming from to vocs in the paint inside we have modified our environment post-[[industrial revolution [3369](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3369.44s)

-in a way that is not what our genetic code adapted to process that is a tier one cause of so much illness so in an environment that has a lot more nitric oxide in the air and more particulate emissions and higher co2 and you know etc and ubiquitous glyphosate and can [3386](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3386.079s)
+]] in a way that is not what our genetic code adapted to process that is a tier one cause of so much illness so in an environment that has a lot more nitric oxide in the air and more particulate emissions and higher co2 and you know etc and ubiquitous glyphosate and can [3386](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3386.079s)

 people be optimally healthy in that environment well no they can do things to support themselves to be healthier than they would be otherwise but this is where our health and the health of the environment that we're in an osmotic gradient relationship with is interlinked and this is where [3404](https://www.youtube.com/watch?v=BIKDNStlnL4&t=3404.4s)